jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 <h2 id="expendable">Expendable Equipment</h2>

-Rather than tracking each arrow, ration, and spell component, a consequence of rolling a natural 1 on a d20 is that you expend your last use of that piece of equipment.
-This rule applies to any expendable equipment that can be purchased in collections of 20 (arrows or crossbow bolts, for example), or that is intentionally purchased and bundled in a collection of 20 (20 rations or 20 diamonds as spell components, for example).
+Rather than tracking each piece of expendable equipment, a consequence of rolling a natural 1 on a d20 is that you expend your last use of that piece of equipment.
+This rule applies to anything that is normally purchased in collections of 20 (arrows or crossbow bolts, for example), or that is intentionally purchased in a collection of 20 (20 rations or 20 diamonds as spell components, for example).
 If using the equipment does not usually trigger a roll, the DM may still call for one to see if you run out.

 <h2 id="inspiration">Inspiration</h2>